SymfonyCasts/api-platform/sfcasts/ep1-basics/relations.md

 in it, when we try to add that new column... it doesn't know what value to use for the existing rows and it explodes.

-In other words, it's a *classic* migration failure.
-If our site were already on production, we would need to make this migration fancier to add the new column as nullable, set the values, the change it to not nullable.
-Because because we're not there yet, we can just drop all our data and try again.
+It's a *classic* migration failure.
+If our site were already on production, we would need to make this migration fancier by adding the new column first as nullable, set the values, then change it to not nullable.
+But because we're not there yet... we can just drop all our data and try again.
 Run:

 ```terminal
 php bin/console doctrine:schema:drop --help